 Among the most sensitive types of personal data are census data, data regarding religion, data about sexual orientation, financial data and, obviously, healthcare data.

 Many of them are protected by specific laws and regulation across the globe, some of them by sector-specific frameworks, others by broader regulations (including supra-national ones) and several by a mix of all the above.
 The upcoming GDPR regulation in the EU, for instance includes virtually all possible personal health data and even genetic data.

-While healthcare information and health-related data in general is protected by pretty strict laws and regulations (some call the healthcare ‘industry’ the ‘compliance industry’), the digitization of healthcare records requires additional attention, to say the least.
+While healthcare information and health-related data in general is protected by pretty strict laws and regulations (some call the healthcare ‘industry’ the ‘compliance industry’), the digitization of healthcare records and digital health overall require additional attention, to say the least.

 The ongoing digitization of health records and digitalization of healthcare demand better security measures